 Hire an expert

 It can be really hard figuring out what colours go together, especially when you want it to align with your style as well.
-So instead of worrying that what you choose won't look great, you may decide to hire a professional wedding stylist instead and let them help you bring your ideas to life with mood boards so that you can easily visualise what your day would look and feel like.
+So instead of worrying that what you choose won't look great, you may decide to work with a wedding stylist and let them help you bring your ideas to life with mood boards so that you can easily visualise what your day would look and feel like.